Whatever your training split and no matter your experience level, there are certain fundamental movements that are worth mastering.

 This battle-tested exercise is excellent for building all-over strength, including the development of grip strength, scapular stability, and a powerful core.
 Conventional deadlifts target the lower back, but also slam the hamstrings, forearms, and traps.

-Romanian: This twist on conventional form sees legs remain straight (but don’t lock your knees).
+Romanian: This twist on conventional form sees legs remain straight (don’t lock your knees).
 By sending your butt and hips backward to keep the barbell (or dumbbells) over mid-foot, Romanian deadlifts emphasize the hamstrings and glutes.

 For a full range of motion, lower yourself until your back is parallel to the floor.
 If this is a struggle even at light weight, improve hamstring flexibility through stretching and foam rolling before and after every lower body session.